 - The skin of the fruit can be used to heal ulcers.

 Incidentally, I did see that ackee can be available in cans over on this side far away from the Caribbean Sea.
-I am not a fan of canned food in any way, and can’t guarantee how it might taste out of a can, but if you are really curious, I’ll let it slide this once.
+I am not a fan of canned food, and can’t guarantee how it might taste out of a can, but if you are really curious, I’ll let it slide.

-Bye, bye scrambled eggs, hello Ackee.
-If ever in Jamaica or other places where you see ackee in the market- give this a try.Print
+Bye, bye scrambled eggs, hello ackee and salt fish.
+If ever in Jamaica or other places where you see ackee in the market – give this a try.Print